MLA Style: Citing Sections of Books

 - Because the second example (from The Spenser Encyclopedia) is not widely-used, but more specialized in topic, full publication information is given in the works cited list.

-Short Work (eg. Poem, Short Story) in an Anthology
+Short Work (eg. Poem, Short Story, Essay) in an Anthology

 Author's Name: Last Name First.
 "Short Work (Poem) Title."
 Title of Anthology, edited by Editor's Name, Publisher, Year of Publication, p.
 Page or pp. Page Range.